erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 - Nodablock: USD2000 (4 sales at $500)
 - Party in Beijing: $2350 in ticket sales
-- Citymayor: ~ USD3000
+- Project Memento: ~ USD5000

-Only Citymayor is running now, but I'm sometimes wondering if I have kept working on it, how much I would have made today?
+- Citymayor: ~ USD12000

-Some people will think a new project is worth investing time if that makes money, but I don't think it should be the way to think about it.
-It could ideally generate income but I think that's the wrong motivation to have.
-If your main goal is to make money and you'll have to take more risk, it should be called a [startup](https://startupclass.samaltman.com).
+Some people will think a new project is worth investing time only if that makes money, but I don't think it should be the way to think about it.
+It could ideally generate income but I believe it's the wrong motivation to have.
+If your main goal is to make money and you'll have to take more risks, probably quit your job, and it's  be called a [startup](https://startupclass.samaltman.com).

-My current project ([Travel Hustlers](https://travelhustlers.co)) does not make any money.
+Many of my side  projects do not make any money.
 Nodablock and Citymayor were money driven, Travel Hustlers and PartyInBeijing passion driven.
 The PartyInBeijing being the one I've enjoyed to work on the most, and I think fulfilled me the most.

 ## ✨ A Security net, a way to have your own business?
 A really nice side effect will be to make money.
 At this point, you could simply quit your day to day job and focus on making more money with it.
 I wouldn't advise you to quit your job to start a side project, this is called a [startup](https://startupclass.samaltman.com) and involve greater risks.